aderussell/aderussell.github.io/_posts/2019-01-23-pathtracer.markdown

 imagepath: "/images/blog/raytracer-1/"
 ---

-Recently I have been creating a path tracer.
-It is available to download on [github][github-project].
+Recently I have been creating a path tracer, available to download on [github][github-project].

-# Features
+It initially started out by following the excellent [Ray Tracing in One Weekend](https://raytracing.github.io) series by Philip Shirley.

+I then extended it to support:
-* Load obj meshes
+* triangle primitives to allow the loading of obj meshes
+* ability to scale primitives and rotate around x-axis
+* Skyboxes
-* Lambertian, phong, glass, mirror, & PBR materials
+* PBR material
+* Anisotropic Phong material
+* Beer-Lambert law support to dielectric material
+* multi-threading and SSE instructions
+* Jittering support to reduce noise.

 # Example Scenes